dmbreitenbach/wp-post-data-retriever/README.md

 This script was created to GET **post publication** and **last modified dates** for WordPress websites with the [REST API](https://developer.wordpress.org/rest-api/) enabled.
 This is particularly useful for websites where the post dates are not published in the URL or HTML.
 Even if posts dates are accessible through other means, using the API with this script will be more efficient and more respectful than cawling and scraping.

+## Use cases
-Post dates are useful for performing content audits and SEO strategies around refreshing older posts, especially when combined with analytics.
+Post dates are useful for a variety of content strategy and SEO application, especially when combined with analytics:
+- Content audits
+- SEO blog updates/refreshes
+- Determining content "self life"

 ## Other uses
 With some knowledge of the API, this script can be modified to get a variety of data.